Harold Alfond

-Harold Alfond (March 6, 1914 – November 16, 2007) was an American businessman who founded the Dexter Shoe Company and established the first factory outlet store.
+Harold Alfond (March 6, 1914 – November 16, 2007) was an American businessman who founded the Dexter Shoe Company, established the first factory outlet store and was a minority owner of the Boston Red Sox.

 Early life

-Alfond was born in Swampscott, Massachusetts, on March 6, 1914, the son of Russian Jewish immigrants Simon and Rose Alfond.
+Alfond was born in Swampscott, Massachusetts, on March 6, 1914, the son of Russian immigrants Simon and Rose Alfond.
 Harold, his brother David, and four sisters, Anne, Bertha, Gladys and Grace, grew up in Swampscott and attended Swampscott schools.
 In high school, Harold was an outstanding athlete and developed his passion for sports.

 Founding Dexter Shoes

 After graduating from high school in 1934, Alfond got a job at Kesslen Shoe Company in Kennebunk, Maine, where his father worked.
 In a short time, he rose from odd shoe boy to factory superintendent.
 In 1940, Alfond and his father bought a shoe factory in Norridgewock, Maine, and founded Norrwock Shoe Company.
-They sold the company to Shoe Corp. of America in 1943 and Simon Alfond stayed on as president for 25 years.
+They sold the company to Shoe Corp. of America for $1 million in 1944 and Simon Alfond stayed on as president for 25 years.

-In 1956, Alfond left, purchased an old woolen mill in Dexter, Maine, and founded Dexter Shoe Company.
+In 1958, Alfond left, purchased an old woolen mill in Dexter, Maine, and founded Dexter Shoe Company.
 There, he produced shoes for the private label catalog market, supplying stores such as Sears, JC Penney, Spiegel, and Montgomery Ward & Co.
 Although Dexter was successful from the beginning, Alfond tired of being controlled by a few large customers and decided to go into the "branded" business.
 He developed a line of shoes under the Dexter name, hired a sales force and began selling to independent shoe stores across the country.

-Alfond is often credited with the invention of the factory outlet store.
+Alfond is often credited with the invention of the factory outlet store, having opened a shop at one of Dexter’s plants in 1971.
 Because factories make mistakes, not all shoes pass quality control; these products are called factory seconds.
 The practice in the industry was to sell these shoes to jobbers for about a dollar a pair, who would then resell them for five times their cost.
 Alfond thought that was a pretty good mark-up, so in the 1960s he opened an outlet store at Dexter's Skowhegan factory and started selling his own factory seconds.
 Soon, the factories weren't making enough mistakes to supply the store, so Harold decided to put in stale inventory (first grade shoes that weren't selling in the wholesale market).
 This worked so well that Dexter's log-cabin-style outlet stores started appearing on all the heavily traveled roads throughout New England.
 Other manufacturers caught on to the idea and as Dexter put up new stores, other manufacturers would open their outlets next door.
 By the 1990s, the Dexter Factory Outlet chain had expanded to over 80 stores.
 About this time, Dexter also stopped building freestanding log cabins and began leasing stores in outlet malls.